manulera/ShareYourCloning/src/backend/readme.md

 # Activate the virtual environment
 pipenv shell

-# Somehow, for me the module flask_cors was not properly installed by pipenv,
-# so I had to do this in the virtual environment
-pip install flask_cors
 ```

 Now you should be able to run the api in the debug mode by doing: